rodrigooliver/interflow_node/README.md

 ### Email Integration
 - `POST /api/test-email-connection` - Test IMAP/SMTP connection

+### Custom Email Service
+- The application can use either Supabase's email service or a custom SMTP server
+- When environment variables for email are configured, the system will use the custom SMTP server
+- If email environment variables are missing, it falls back to Supabase's email service

 ### Payments (Stripe)
 - `POST /api/stripe/create-checkout-session` - Create payment checkout session
 - `POST /api/stripe/create-portal-session` - Create customer portal session